mikeCenters/NumberTextField/README.md

     - When a limit is used, the value property is not limited.
 Test whole and fractional limits.
         - The limit is only applying to the formatted string.
         - This can likely be resolved with the use of the NumberFormatter during assignment of the value.

+- NumberFormatter.minimumFractionalDigits is preserving erased digits.
+    - The plan is to provide tracking of erased digits and altering the minimumFractionalDigits property before assignment.

 - Set access control.